 In March 2015, we implemented an organizational restructuring and cost reduction plan designed to rebalance our resources and help reduce our cost structure as a result of lower than expected individual and family health insurance plan membership and revenue.
-As part of the plan, we eliminated approximately 160 full-time positions in the United States, representing approximately 15% of our workforce, primarily in our technology and content and customer care and enrollment groups, and to a lesser extent, in our marketing and advertising and general and administrative groups.
-We incurred pre-tax restructuring charges of approximately \$3.9 million for employee termination benefits and related costs, as well as \$0.6 million in other pre-tax restructuring charges, primarily consisting of facility exit costs.
-The majority of the restructuring charges were recorded in the first quarter of 2015, when the activities comprising the plan were approved and substantially completed.
+As part of the plan, we eliminated approximately 160 full-time positions in the United States, representing approximately 15% of our workforce primarily in our technology and content and customer care and enrollment groups, and to a lesser extent, in our marketing and advertising and general and administrative groups.
+We incurred pre-tax restructuring charges of approximately \$3.9 million for employee termination benefits and related costs and \$0.6 million for facility and other termination costs.
+The majority of the restructuring charge was recorded in the first quarter of 2015, when the activities comprising the plan were approved and substantially completed.
 In March 2015, as part of our restructuring activities, we also eliminated certain positions in our China operation.